Woody Woodpecker (2017 film): Box office

+As of March 2018, Woody Woodpecker has grossed $15.3 million.
+It debuted at $1.5 million, finishing second at the Brazilian box office behind Blade Runner 2049.
+The film increased by +45.4% in its second weekend, moving to first place with $2.1 million.

 Critical response

-Criticism of the film was generally negative.
-On review aggregator website Rotten Tomatoes, the film has a 13% approval rating based on eight reviews.
-Common Sense Media rated the film one out of five stars, stating, "Inanely cruel villains, an unoriginal story, ham-handed performances, and reliance on farts and burps are the low lights of this awkward effort to bring back a less-than-engaging cartoon bird."
-Jodi Smith of entertainment website Pajiba gave the film a negative review, stating "If I was a super villain and I wanted to harm all of the children of the world, I would fund and release a movie like Woody Woodpecker."
+Reviews for the film were generally negative.
+On review aggregator website Rotten Tomatoes, the film has a 13% approval rating based on 8 reviews.
+Common Sense Media rated the film one out of five stars: "Inanely cruel villains, an unoriginal story, ham-handed performances, and reliance on farts and burps are the low lights of this awkward effort to bring back a less-than-engaging cartoon bird".
+Jodi Smith of entertainment website Pajiba gave the film a negative review: "If I was a super villain and I wanted to harm all of the children of the world, I would fund and release a movie like Woody Woodpecker".
 Conversely, Fernando Alvarez of the Argentine newspaper Clarín referred to the film as "... effective entertainment for a young audience..." in a positive review.